dfelinto/blender-manual/manual/render/camera/introduction.rst

 There are 8 types of guides available:

-- :guilabel:`Center`
+Center
    Adds lines dividing the frame in half vertically and horizontally.

-- :guilabel:`Center Diagonal`
+Center Diagonal
    Adds lines connecting opposite corners.

-- :guilabel:`Thirds`
+Thirds
    Adds lines dividing the frame in thirds vertically and horizontally.

-- :guilabel:`Golden`
+Golden
    Divides the width and height into Golden proportions (About 0.618 of the size from all sides of the frame).

-- :guilabel:`Golden Triangle A`
+Golden Triangle A
    Draws a diagonal line from the lower-left to upper-right corners, then adds perpendicular lines that pass through the top left and bottom right corners.

-- :guilabel:`Golden Triangle B`
+Golden Triangle B
    Same as A, but with the opposite corners.

-- :guilabel:`Harmonious Triangle A`
+Harmonious Triangle A
    Draws a diagonal line from the lower-left to upper-right corners, then lines from the top left and bottom right corners to 0.618 the lengths of the opposite side.

-- :guilabel:`Harmonious Triangle B`
+Harmonious Triangle B
    Same as A, but with the opposite corners.

 Camera Navigation